Recol/Scottish-House-Value-Checker/README.md

 # Scottish House Value Checker
- This project allows a user to input a Rightmove URL, will extract the details, and provide value comparators using a variety of websites.
+ This project allows a user to input a Rightmove URL, it will extract the details, and provide value comparators using a variety of websites.

  # Build Instructions
  - Clone the repository.